 For the M.S. degree, at least twelve semester hours of credit must be earned from 5000-level courses, excluding 5V99, as part of the graduate program.
 No more than six semester hours of credit may be earned in special problems, 5V90.
-All graduate students must take GEO 5110.
 GEO 5050 is required for four semesters during residency.
 A thesis (GEO 5V99 for six semester hours) is required of all students.
 An oral examination is required.